jules2689/trudeau/docs/2020-04-17/post_news.md

 and I'll bring in Vassy kapelosand salimah shivji to muddle through what we heard there, because there's a lot of it, andwe're waiting for a federal briefing as well.
 Let me just say this part thatquÉbec did ask for additional help from the federal government and that has now been negotiated and confirms that 125 canadianforces members are on their way to help at long-term carecentres, presumably, to do someof the additional work thatdoctors and the nurses and aideworkers can't do. and they could be there as earlyas this afternoon.
 So that is significant.
-But there's just an astoundingamount of money flowing fromfederal coffers right now andi'll say this, that we gotupdated numbers on the CERB,$7 billion so far $25 billionfederal loan programme, the$71 billion wage subsidy. and now today on top of this, Vassy, what parts stood out toyou there as highly significant.
+But there's just an astoundingamount of money flowing fromfederal coffers right now andi'll say this, that we gotupdated numbers on the CERB, $7 billion so far $25 billionfederal loan programme, the$71 billion wage subsidy. and now today on top of this, Vassy, what parts stood out toyou there as highly significant.
 Oil and gas is probably what youwant to talk about.